stopthem/GalaEngine/README.md

 I don't plan to fix these things because i don't plan to use this engine. while taking a course is draining and time consuming,\
 i don't want to put more time into making things validated and dynamic.

-I still try to make somethings validated and dynamic other than things that don't teach me anything like Registry.HasTag, i just implement the way course did.
+I still tried to make things validated and dynamic other than things that don't teach me anything.

 Footage for a very simple demo built-in to the engine.